aferodeveloper/afLib/README.md

 afLib 2/23/17 Release Notes

-* Renamed some dubiously-named methods for clarity: onSetAttribute -> attrSetHandler onAttributeSet -> attrNotifyHandler
+* Renamed some dubiously-named methods for clarity: onAttrSet -> attrSetHandler onAttrSetComplete -> attrNotifyHandler

 * Renamed a bunch of also dubiously-named internal methods and variable names
-* No longer required to call onSetAttributeComplete in your code, we internalize it now
 * Miscellaneous code formatting changes
-* MOST developer applications should not require any changes, if you implement onSetAttribute and onAttributeSet you'll need to change to the new names
+* MOST developer applications should not require any changes, if you implement onAttrSet and onAttrSetComplete you'll need to change to the new names (see forum.afero.io for some code change notes)

 afLib 5/26/16 Release Notes